FredHutch/tfcb_2022/lectures/lecture01/README.md

 ## Post-Class Tasks

 - Follow [these instructions](../../software/README.md) to complete software installation and testing.
-If you need help, attend TA office hours.
+If you need help, lecture 2 will be dedicated to this task.

 ## Class materials